somixyz/AlphaStat/README.md

 -------------------------------------------------------
 -------------------------------------------------------

-	Java Swing application about students informations and recording evidence -> start in dist folder AlphaStat.jar
+	Java Swing application about students informations, recording evidence and some informaton about health.

+	-> start in dist folder AlphaStat.jar
 	-> username/password:
 	->	Milos/1234